TWBug/GoldCardHenge/content/why-taiwan/how-to-choose-professional-networking-events-in-taipei.en.md

 ---
 # How to Choose Professional Networking Events in Taipei?

-Taiwan government is slowly but surely easing domestic Covid-19 restrictions, and the sociality have hopefully that regular networking events will soon return!
+Taiwan is slowly but surely easing domestic Covid-19 restrictions, and hopefully regular networking events will soon return!

 In our previous article - How to Broaden Your Professional Network in Taiwan - we mentioned figuring out where to network is a daunting task in itself.
 This article will hopefully point you in the right direction.